tony-resendiz/astrobee/README.md

 3. `npm run test` to run tests

 Bugs
-- Sometimes there's a bug where the models render slightly out of place.
-Reloading the page usually puts them back in the correct position.
+- While running `npm run start` and making edits to the code, sometimes I'd see a bug where the page refreshes and models render out of place or rotate in incorrect directions.
+  Sometimes this also happens on the initial `npm run start`.
+I'm not sure what the cause is, but reloading the page usually puts things back in order.